-To know the worth of savings bond, you need to use a savings bond calculator.
+To know the worth of a savings bond, you need to use a savings bond calculator.
 There are numerous websites that offer this, including the Treasury Department.
 There are various types of calculators, but they generally work in the following way.

 Entering the Right Information

 After you get to the website, go to the calculator page or link.
 Select the series that matches yours.
-From the drop down menu choose the denomination as well.
-Next, put in the issue date.
-This is found on the bond itself.
-You need to put in the two months (example: 01 and 12).
+From the drop-down menu choose the denomination as well.

 After entering the data, just press calculate.
 To create an inventory, just repeat the process.
 They will be listed together.